 - 1. Poster on proper hand washing

-- 2. Poster on proper teeth care
+- Poster on proper teeth care

 - 3. Poster or display on a healthy diet

-- Poster or display on nutrient values of a fastfood meal
+- 4. Poster or display on nutrient values of a fast food meal

 - 5. Poster or display on fitness

 - 6. Poster on calculating target heart rate

 - 7. Poster or display on sports safety

 - 8. Display on handling sports injuries

 - 9. Personal physical activity plan

 - 10. First Aid kit with an inventory list

+- 10. That Ald Kit With an inventory list

 - 11. Poster or display on how to reduce stress

 - 12. Poster or display on home safety hazards

 - 13. Display on injury and accident prevention

 - 14. Display on how smoking affects lung capacity

-- 15. Display on the effects of alcohol

-- Poster or display on how media can affect self-image
+- 15. Display on the effects of alcohol16.
+Poster or display on how media can affect self-image

-- 17. Prevention poster on any health related issue (skin cancer, sexual assault, AIDS/STD, pregnancy, etc.) - Educational poster on any health related topic (eating disorders, stress management, teen pregnancy, etc.) - 19.
-Public service announcement about any health related issue - Personal letter written to a legislator about a health related issue - 21.
-Any other health related exhibit
+- 17. Prevention poster on any health related issue (skin cancer, sexual assault, AIDS/STD, pregnancy, etc.)

+- 18. Educational poster on any health related topic (eating disorders, stress management, teen pregnancy, etc.)

+- Public service announcement about any health related issue

+- Personal letter written to a legislator about a health related issue

+- 21. Any other health related exhibit

-DIVISION 256 - SERVICE-LEARNING & CITIZENSHIP
+DIVISION 256 - SERVICE - LEARNING & CITIZENSHIP

-Open to youth enrolled in the 4-H Service-Learning or Citizenship projects or youth of other groups doing equivalent work.
+Open to youth enrolled in the 4-H Service Learning or Citizenship projects or youth of other groups doing equivalent work.

 - Poster, collage, or model of my community's assets and needs - Poster or display demonstrating the community need for my service-learning project - 3.
 Poster or report of my service-learning action plan - 4.
-Poster, display, or scrapbook with captions that documents the progress of my service-learning project

-- Poster or journal on the skills learned during my service-learning project and how I will use these skills in the future - News release and photo on my servicelearning project - Poster or display on what citizenship means to me - 8.
+Poster, display, or scrapbook with captions that documents the progress of my service learning project - 5.
+Poster or journal on the skills learned during my servicelearning project and how I will use these skills in the future - 6.
+News release and photo on my service learning project - 7.
+Poster or display on what citizenship means to me - 8.
 Poster, collage, or scrapbook of citizenship issues - 9.
 Any other service-learning or citizenship exhibit